| |

 toasting almonds on a baking sheet

-In a mixer bowl, begin creaming the eggs, sugar, and vanilla until frothy.
+For the wet ingredients, begin creaming the eggs, sugar, and vanilla until frothy in a mixer bowl with a paddle attachment.
 About 3 minutes.
-Premix the flour, salt, and baking powder in a bowl.
+For the dry ingredients mix the flour, salt, and baking powder in a bowl.

 a mixer bowl beating eggs and sugar

-When the egg and sugar mixture is frothy, begin adding the flour slowly until it’s combined.
+When the egg and sugar mixture is frothy, begin adding the flour mixture slowly until it’s combined.

 frothy mixed eggs in a mixer bowl